 ASAP WEST AFRICA ESSAY COMPETITION

-Academics Stand Against Poverty (ASAP) West Africa is set to introduce its inaugural essay competition for undergraduate students, named BANDELE OLANREWAJU ESSAY COMPETITION.
+Academics Stand Against Poverty (ASAP) West Africa is set to introduce its inaugural essay competition for undergraduate students, to be known as BANDELE OLANREWAJU ESSAY COMPETITION.
 The competition seeks to improve the reading culture of students, as well as assess their writing and analytical skills.

 Entries will open on 24 July 2017 and close on 10 November 2017.
 The winner will be announced on 29 December 2017.
-Apart from receiving a cash prize of N100,000, the winner of the competition will have the opportunity to present the essay at 2018 ASAP West Africa Conference.
+Apart from receiving a cash prize of N100,000, the winner of the competition will have the opportunity to present the essay at the 2018 ASAP West Africa conference.

-To participate, students should submit an essay of not more than 3,000 words as well as a short profile of not more than 150 words.
-The profile should include their names, institutions, courses, and their year of study.
-The essay, as well as profile, should be submitted to email@example.com.
-Students that submit more than one entry will be disqualified.
+To participate, students should submit an essay of not more than 3,000 words as well as a short profile not more than 150 words.
+The profile should include name, institution, course of study and year of study.
+The essay and profile should be submitted to email@example.com.Students who submit more than one entry will be disqualified.

 2016 ASAP Conference

 This year’s conference is coming on the heels of the successful inaugural ASAP Conference held last year, which highlighted the pernicious and perfidious corruption that permeates both the private and public sectors in Africa in general and Nigeria in particular.
 Mr Waziri Adio, the Executive Secretary of the Nigerian Extractive Industries Transparency Initiative (NEITI) will deliver the keynote address on Corruption, Transparency and Accountability in Public and Private Sector Organisations.
 The keynote address will be followed by short interventions from the following distinguished invitees who will provide further insights into the theme of the Conference based on select sectoral perspectives: